Kerry to woo Modi's India, but quick progress unlikely

-WASHINGTON U.S. Secretary of State John Kerry travels to India this week as Washington tries to revitalize ties it sees as a counterbalance to China's rising power, but rapid progress is unlikely, despite the reformist reputation of India's new leader.
+WASHINGTON U.S. Secretary of State John Kerry visits India this week as Washington tries to revitalize ties it sees as a counterbalance to China's rising power, but rapid progress is unlikely, despite the reformist reputation of India's new leader.

-Analysts said it would only be once Modi meets President Barack Obama that the United States may have a more realistic hope for progress on big defense projects, on removing obstacles to U.S. firms' participation in India's nuclear power industry, and for firmer statements of shared interests in Asia.
+Analysts say it is only once Modi meets President Barack Obama that the United States may have a more realistic hope for progress on big defense projects, on removing obstacles to U.S. firms' participation in India's nuclear power industry, and for firmer statements of shared interests in Asia.

-In a speech in Washington on Monday, Kerry said it was "a potentially transformative moment" for the U.S.-India partnership, which had "not yet always fully blossomed."

-He reiterated Obama's support for India's bid for a permanent seat on the United Nations Security Council and added: "This is the moment to transform our strategic partnership into an historical partnership that honors our places as great powers and great democracies."
+"India will play a much greater role in Asia under the Modi administration, but it will do so for its own reasons and under its own terms," said Ashley Tellis of Washington's Carnegie Endowment for International Peace think tank.

 Four years ago, Obama declared the U.S.-India relationship would be "one of the defining partnerships of the 21st century" and last week the State Department called it one of "enormous strategic importance."